 Coalition for the Homeless provides up-to-date information on New York City's homeless population.
 In recent years, homelessness in New York City has reached the highest levels since the Great Depression.
 You can find detailed information about homelessness -- including comprehensive statistics and historical data -- at the following pages:

 • Basic Facts About Homelessness: New York City

 • Basic Facts About Homelessness: New York City Data and Charts

 • Each night as many as 60,000 people -- including more than 22,000 children -- experience homelessness.

 • Currently 52,400 homeless men, women, and children bed down each night in the NYC municipal shelter system.

 • Additionally, more than 5,000 homeless adults and children sleep each night in other public and private shelters, and thousands more sleep rough on the streets or in other public spaces.

-• During the course of each year, more than 105,000 different homeless New Yorkers, including nearly 40,000 children, sleep at least one night in the municipal shelter system.
+• During the course of each year, more than 111,000 different homeless New Yorkers, including more than 40,000 children, sleep in the municipal shelter system.

-• The number of homeless New Yorkers in shelters has risen by more than 60 percent over the past decade.
+• The number of homeless New Yorkers in shelters has risen by more than 69 percent since 2002.

 Basic Facts About Homelessness: Downloads

 • The New York City Homeless Shelter Population: Charts